Questions below regard the Albertine Translation program. For information about the Acquisition of Rights program please click here.

 > Recipients of the first session to be announced in June the year following the applicant’s submission.

 > Recipients of the second session and Prizes to be announced in December within the year of submission of the application.

-Whom is the Albertine Translation Fund and Prizes paid to and what share goes to the translator?
+Whom is the Albertine Translation funding paid to and what share goes to the translator?

-Albertine Translation Fund: The Albertine Translation Fund is composed of $2,000 to cover publishing costs and 50% of the translation costs (not exceeding $5,000).
+The Albertine Translation funding is composed of $2,000 to cover publishing costs and 50% of the translation costs (not exceeding $5,000).
 The full amount will be transferred to the publisher of each selected project.

-Is the Albertine Translation Fund and Prizes only available to American citizens?
+Is the Albertine Translation program only available to American citizens?